gabrielchua/le-ft-hack/README.md

 We fine-tune `mistral-small-latest` to predict which LLM response will be preferred by a human, using data from the lmsys chatbot arena.

-With 25048 training examples, 50 training steps and a learning rate of 10^-4, we achieve an accuracy of XX%.
+With 25048 training examples, 50 training steps and a learning rate of 10^-4, we achieve an accuracy of ~42%.

 ## Set-up